istaari/Leetcode/DSA_NOTES.md

 **5. Number Manipulation Using Trie**

+**Examples:**

 - [Maximum XOR of Two Numbers in an Array](https://leetcode.com/problems/maximum-xor-of-two-numbers-in-an-array/) - Find the maximum XOR value for two numbers in an array using a binary Trie.

 - [Maximum XOR With an Element From Array](https://leetcode.com/problems/maximum-xor-with-an-element-from-array/) - Find the maximum XOR value of queries with constraints using a Trie.

 - [Count Pairs With XOR in a Range](https://leetcode.com/problems/count-pairs-with-xor-in-a-range/) - Count pairs in an array whose XOR lies within a given range using a Trie.

+---

+## Graph

+### **Traversal & Basic Operations**

+**1. BFS Problems**

+**Examples:**

+- [Flood Fill](https://leetcode.com/problems/flood-fill/) - Fill a connected region in a grid starting from a given point.
+- [Number of Islands](https://leetcode.com/problems/number-of-islands/) - Count the number of islands in a 2D grid of water and land.
+- [Word Ladder I](https://leetcode.com/problems/word-ladder/) - Find the shortest transformation sequence from one word to another using a dictionary.
+- [Word Ladder II](https://leetcode.com/problems/word-ladder-ii/) - Find all the shortest transformation sequences from one word to another.
+- [Evaluate Division](https://leetcode.com/problems/evaluate-division/) - Evaluate division results based on given equations.
+- [Get Watched Videos by Your Friends](https://leetcode.com/problems/get-watched-videos-by-your-friends/) - Find the most popular videos watched by your friends in a social network.
+- [Cut Off Trees for Golf Event](https://leetcode.com/problems/cut-off-trees-for-golf-event/) - Minimize the number of steps required to cut off trees in a golf course.

+**2. DFS Problems**

+**Examples:**

+- [Number of Islands](https://leetcode.com/problems/number-of-islands/) - Count the number of distinct islands in a 2D grid.
+- [Flood Fill](https://leetcode.com/problems/flood-fill/) - Fill a connected region in a grid starting from a specific point.
+- [Longest Increasing Path in a Matrix](https://leetcode.com/problems/longest-increasing-path-in-a-matrix/) - Find the longest increasing path in a matrix.
+- [Evaluate Division](https://leetcode.com/problems/evaluate-division/) - Evaluate the result of division based on a set of equations.
+- [Robot Room Cleaner](https://leetcode.com/problems/robot-room-cleaner/) - Implement a robot to clean a room by navigating and avoiding obstacles.
+- [Most Stones Removed with Same Row or Column](https://leetcode.com/problems/most-stones-removed-with-same-row-or-column/) - Find the maximum number of stones that can be removed in a grid.
+- [Reconstruct Itinerary](https://leetcode.com/problems/reconstruct-itinerary/) - Reconstruct a travel itinerary based on given flight tickets.
+- [Tree Diameter](https://leetcode.com/problems/tree-diameter/) - Find the diameter of a tree (the longest path between any two nodes).
+- [Accounts Merge](https://leetcode.com/problems/accounts-merge/) - Merge accounts with the same email addresses.
+- [Connected Components in a Graph](https://leetcode.com/problems/connected-components-in-an-undirected-graph/) - Find the connected components in an undirected graph.

+**3. Connected Components Problems**

+**Examples:**

+- [Number of Provinces](https://leetcode.com/problems/number-of-provinces/) - Count the number of connected provinces in a graph.
+- [Number of Connected Components in an Undirected Graph](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/) - Find the number of connected components in an undirected graph.
+- [Number of Operations to Make Network Connected](https://leetcode.com/problems/number-of-operations-to-make-network-connected/) - Find the minimum number of operations to make the network fully connected.
+- [Accounts Merge](https://leetcode.com/problems/accounts-merge/) - Merge accounts with common email addresses into a single account.
+- [Critical Connections in a Network](https://leetcode.com/problems/critical-connections-in-a-network/) - Identify the critical connections in a network that, if removed, would increase the number of connected components.

+### **Cycle Detection**

+**Detect Cycle in an Undirected Graph**

+**Detect Cycle in a Directed Graph**

+**Detect Negative Weight Cycle** (using Bellman-Ford).

+### **Topological Sort & Directed Acyclic Graphs (DAG)**

+**Topological Sort**

+**Examples:**

+- [Course Schedule](https://leetcode.com/problems/course-schedule/) - Determine if it's possible to finish all courses given the prerequisite constraints.
+- [Course Schedule II](https://leetcode.com/problems/course-schedule-ii/) - Find the order of courses to take to finish all courses given the prerequisite constraints.
+- [Sequence Reconstruction](https://leetcode.com/problems/sequence-reconstruction/) - Reconstruct the original sequence from a set of sequences, ensuring that they are in the correct order.
+- [Alien Dictionary](https://leetcode.com/problems/alien-dictionary/solution/) - Determine the order of letters in an alien language based on a list of words.

+**Kahn’s Algorithm**

+**Longest Path in a DAG**

+### **Union Find**

+**Examples:**

+- [Number of Islands](https://leetcode.com/problems/number-of-islands/) - Count the number of distinct islands in a 2D grid of water and land using Union Find.
+- [Largest Component Size by Common Factor](https://leetcode.com/problems/largest-component-size-by-common-factor/) - Find the largest connected component of nodes that share a common factor.
+- [Most Stones Removed with Same Row or Column](https://leetcode.com/problems/most-stones-removed-with-same-row-or-column/) - Find the maximum number of stones that can be removed in a grid using Union Find.
+- [Number of Connected Components in an Undirected Graph](https://leetcode.com/problems/number-of-connected-components-in-an-undirected-graph/) - Find the number of connected components in an undirected graph using Union Find.

+### **Minimum Spanning Tree (MST)**

+**Kruskal's Algorithm**

+**Prim's Algorithm**

+**Examples:**

+- [Connecting Cities With Minimum Cost](https://leetcode.com/problems/connecting-cities-with-minimum-cost/) - Connect all cities with the minimum cost, ensuring no cycles and a minimum spanning tree.
+- [Min Cost to Connect All Points](https://leetcode.com/problems/min-cost-to-connect-all-points/) - Connect all points with the minimum cost, ensuring all points are part of a minimum spanning tree.

+### **Shortest Path Algorithms**

+**Dijkstra's Algorithm**

+**Examples:**

+- [Path With Maximum Minimum Value](https://leetcode.com/problems/path-with-maximum-minimum-value/) - Find the path in a graph where the minimum value on the path is maximized.
+- [Network Delay Time](https://leetcode.com/problems/network-delay-time/) - Calculate the time it takes for all nodes to receive a signal from a source node.
+- [Path with Maximum Probability](https://leetcode.com/problems/path-with-maximum-probability/) - Find the path with the highest probability in a graph.
+- [Path With Minimum Effort](https://leetcode.com/problems/path-with-minimum-effort/) - Find the path with the smallest possible maximum effort in a 2D grid.
+- [Cheapest Flights Within K Stops](https://leetcode.com/problems/cheapest-flights-within-k-stops/) - Find the cheapest price for flights within a given number of stops.

+**Floyd-Warshall Algorithm Problems**

+**Examples:**

+- [Find the City With the Smallest Number of Neighbors at a Threshold Distance](https://leetcode.com/problems/find-the-city-with-the-smallest-number-of-neighbors-at-a-threshold-distance/) - Find the city with the smallest number of neighboring cities at or below a certain distance threshold.
+- [Network Delay Time](https://leetcode.com/problems/network-delay-time/) - Calculate the time it takes for all nodes to receive a signal from a source node, considering all pairwise shortest paths.

+**Bellman-Ford Algorithm Problems**

+**Examples:**

+- [Network Delay Time](https://leetcode.com/problems/network-delay-time/) - Calculate the time it takes for all nodes to receive a signal from a source node, considering edge weights in the graph.

+**Shortest Path in Weighted DAG**

+###  **Graph Coloring**

+**M-Coloring Problem** (Can the graph be colored with M colors?).

+**Check Bipartite Graph** (using graph coloring).

+**Chromatic Number** (Minimum number of colors to color the graph).

+### **Connectivity and Bridges**

+**Articulation Points** (Nodes whose removal increases connected components).

+**Bridges in a Graph** (Edges whose removal increases connected components).

+**Strongly Connected Components (SCC)** (Kosaraju, Tarjan’s algorithms).

+**2-Edge Connected Components**.

+### **Flow and Matching Problems**

+**Ford-Fulkerson Algorithm** (Maximum Flow).

+**Edmonds-Karp Algorithm** (Optimized Maximum Flow).

+**Dinic’s Algorithm** (Efficient Maximum Flow).

+**Bipartite Graph Check** (using DFS/BFS).

+**Maximum Bipartite Matching** (Hungarian Algorithm).

 ---